Exhibitor Management can be enabled by going to Convention Tools > Exhibitors and then enabling exhibitor management.

 Booths is where you will create the individual booths for Exhibitors to choose from.
-You will name the booth, set the booth type from the types you created earlier, set if the booth is reserved (as Exhibitors claim booths these will change to reserved) and if you made zones you can decide what zone to put that booth into.
+You will name the booth, select the booth type from the types you created earlier, determine whether you wish to reserve the booth, and assign the booth to a zone (if you've created zones).

 After you are done with one booth hit the green “Create” button and move on to creating the next booth.

 To manage, change, or delete booths you have created go to the “Booths” tab

 Sponsorships are extras you can sell to your exhibitors or anyone.
 This can include things like space in an ad booklet that you will hand out at your convention.

 After you have set up your Exhibitor booths you will want to open the ability for Exhibitors to fill out applications to your convention.